• Start Your USDA Loan Now!

 USDA Rural Loans Guidelines

-USDA Rural Development home loans or USDA loans are typically used by medium income households to purchase homes in eligible areas.
-The funds can also be used to build, repair, renovate or relocate a home, or purchase and prepare sites, including providing water and sewage facilities, although it might be tough to find a lender willing to take on some of the available options.
+USDA Rural Development home loans, or USDA loans, are primarily designed for moderate-income households to purchase homes in eligible areas.
+The funds can also be used for building, repairing, renovating, or relocating a home, or for purchasing and preparing sites, including providing water and sewage facilities.
+However, finding a lender willing to take on some of these options may be challenging.

-USDA home loans are available in all 50 states as well as the Virgin Islands, Western Pacific & Puerto Rico.
-The general guidelines for the loan program are the same throughout all eligible areas.
-Check with an USDA approved lender to see if they will lend in all areas.
+USDA home loans are available in all 50 states, as well as the Virgin Islands, Western Pacific, and Puerto Rico.
+The general guidelines for the loan program are consistent across all eligible areas.
+Be sure to check with an USDA-approved lender to confirm coverage in your area.

 What are the terms?